jpschewe/fll-sw/scoring/docs/scheduler.md

 If you would like to use the scheduler for a non-FLL tournament chances are that you want to set the number of performance rounds to 0 and just use the subjective judging stations.

+## Detailed file format

+The [details of the file format](scheduler-file-format.md) are available for those that want to edit the description file by hand.